Ankithasrao/DevSecOps-project---Amazon-like-web-application/README.md

 - SMTP Port: 587
 - Reply-To Address: example@gmail.com

 ## Build now and See the configuration pipeline of the jenkins  - End of CI
+#### Note : You can access the application using the public-ip